 systemctl restart httpd.service

 Step 5.
-Accessing Quick.Cart.
+Accessing Quick.Cart Web UI.

 Quick.Cart will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 To access the administrator panel, add ‘admin.php’ (http//yourdomain.com/admin.php) at the end of the URL.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Quick.Cart.
 Thanks for using this tutorial for installing Quick.Cart shopping cart on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Quick.Cart web site.
+For additional help or useful information, we recommend you to check the official Quick.Cart website.